-- 1. Set BS to "0".
+- 1. Set BS to '0'.
 This selects low data. - 2.
-Give WR a negative pulse.
+Give $\overline{WR}$ a negative pulse.
 This starts programming of the data byte.
-RDY/BSY goes low. - 3.
-Wait until to RDY/BSY goes high before programming the next byte.
-(See Figure 78 for signal waveforms.)
+RDY/ $\overline{BSY}$ goes low. - Wait until to RDY/BSY goes high before programming the next byte.
+(See Figure 79 for signal waveforms)

 The loaded command and address are retained in the device during programming.
-For efficient programming, the following should be considered:
+For efficient programming, the following should be considered.

-- The command needs to be loaded only once when writing or reading multiple memory locations. - Address High byte only needs to be loaded before programming a new 256-word page in the EEPROM. - Skip writing the data value \$FF, that is, the contents of the entire EEPROM after a Chip Erase.
+- The command needs only be loaded once when writing or reading multiple memory locations. - Address high byte needs only be loaded before programming a new 256 word page in the EEPROM.

+• Skip writing the data value \$FF, that is the contents of the entire EEPROM after a Chip Erase.

-These considerations also apply to Flash, EEPROM and Signature bytes reading.
+These considerations also applies to Flash, EEPROM and Signature bytes reading.

-Figure 78.
-Programming the EEPROM Waveforms
+Figure 79.
+Programming the EEPROM waveforms